AEADProtocolSecurity/AEADProtocolSecurity/README.md

  $ docker run -it -v $PWD:/opt/case-studies aeads/tamarin bash
 ```

-This should give you a shell, where the commands `tamarin-prover` can be executed, and the README inside the `Models` folder followed.
+This should give you a shell, where the commands `tamarin-prover` can be executed.
+Please follow the README inside the `Models` folder to reproduce the results.

 # Compiling the tools from scratch

 We provide in this folder the `tamarin-prover.zip` containing the source files for Tamarin, with installation instructions at [https://tamarin-prover.github.io/manual/book/002_installation.html].

+# Full Version

+`AEADProtocolSecurity-fullversion.pdf` contains the full version of out paper